 Although I didnt have many opportunities of seeing virtual exhibitions.
 But I agree that digital/electronic/bytes/atoms arts can shock.
 It's another kind of immersion that is not supposed to calm you.
 Although for me, it does make me feel comfortable.

-I dont think VR recreate a physical space.
+I don't think VR recreates a physical space.
 It creates a re-creation of a space that is not a space.
 But I totally feel at peace with it.

 The following was posted on September 15th: